quicwg/wg-materials/interim-18-01/minutes.md

 MartinD: in the H2 of TCP case is there any grouping?
 No but it was in SPDY4.

-Roberto: Some protocols are doing things suboptimally.
+Roberto: Some protocols are doing things sub-optimally.

 Roni: Any time syncing.